 Bitumen/tar shall not be heated beyond the temperature recommended by the manufacturer of the product.
 While discharging heated binder from the boiler, workers shall not stand opposite to the jet so as to avoid the possibility of hot binder falling on them.
 The container shall be handled only after closing the control valve.
-While handling hoi bitumen/tar, workers shall exercise scrupulous care to prevent accidental spillage thereof.
+While handling hot bitumen/tar, workers shall exercise scrupulous care to prevent accidental spillage thereof.
 The buckets and cans in which the hot material is carried from boiler shall be checked before use to ensure that they are intact and safe.
 Mops and other applicators contaminated with bituminous materials shall not be stored inside buildings.
+Safety requirement shall be in a accordance with Suffix [7(22)].